itz10pankaj/Git-Shield/README.md

-# Git Wall 🧱
+# Git Shield 🧱

-Git Wall is a CLI tool that helps developers automatically **block or ignore specific files from being committed** using Git hooks (pre-commit).
+Git Shield is a CLI tool that helps developers automatically **block or ignore specific files from being committed** using Git hooks (pre-commit).
 It's designed to enhance code hygiene and prevent unwanted files from being pushed to the repository.

 ## ✨ Features
    Feature |